EGR304-2026-F-201/EGR304-2026-F-201.github.io/docs/02-Team-Organization.md

 The team developed the following mission based on the intended users and purpose of our product:

- > Our mission is to provide people who need a simple and affordable way to automate a physical task with a practical, reliable, and easy to use embedded system.
-By sensing real world conditions and responding through controlled movement, our product will make its intended task safer, easier, and more efficient.
+ > Our mission is to provide engineering students and technicians with a compact, reliable, and easy-to-use component organization system.
+By automatically rotating the selected component compartment into position, PartPort will reduce the time spent searching for small parts and help users maintain an organized workspace.